Wren6991/RISCBoy/Readme.md

 The PCB is still a work in progress.
 It should be compatible with iTead's 4-layer 5x5 cm prototyping service, which currently costs $65 for 10 boards.

+To meet these specifications, the BGA pads under the FPGA must be tiny, to leave room for interstitial vias between pads.

+	- Pitch: 0.8 mm
+	- Diagonal pitch: 0.8 * √2 = 1.131 mm
+	- Via occupation: minimum drill (0.3) + 2 * minimum OAR (0.15) + 2 * minimum clearance (0.15) = 0.9 mm
+	- Pad size: 0.23 mm

+This will require soldering by hand with a heat gun and a lot of flux; toaster ovens aren't going to cut it.
+It's still not clear whether this will work out.

 The schematic can be viewed [here (pdf)](board/fpgaboy.pdf)